KaranamGopichand/my2-Karanam/README.md

 # Favourite vacation spot
 ## Three Activites at my favourite vacation spot
-1.Having fun with families and friends.
+1. Having fun with families and friends.
-2.Eating famous seafood in my favourite location.
+2. Eating famous seafood in my favourite location.
-3.riding a horse in my favourite spot.
+3. riding a horse in my favourite spot.
 ### List of Dishes
 *Fresh Fish
 *Grilled Fish and Chicken